catberry/catberry/docs/modules/context.md

 `location.search` in browser and `request.url` at server.

 ##Referrer
-If you need to know previous client's page URL you can use `referrer` property.
+If you need to know previous browser's page URL you can use `referrer` property.
 But use it very carefully because at server Catberry uses `Referer` HTTP header and in browser it is just previous URL in History API.